 Please note: The application deadline for this programme is 31st January.
 We are not able to consider applications for a deferred entry.

 Meini prawf derbyn

-In addition to having achieved an undergraduate degree (classification 2:2 hons or above) in any subject, applicants are required to meet the following criteria.
+In addition to having achieved an undergraduate degree (minimum 2:2 hons or equivalent) in any subject, applicants are required to meet the following criteria:

-- Some understanding of the nature of occupational therapy.
+an understanding of the nature of occupational therapy;

-- Some understanding of the expectations of problem-based learning and postgraduate-level study.
+an understanding of the expectations of problem-based learning and postgraduate-level study;

-- Plan to undertake visits to occupational therapists in a variety of settings or evidence of this having been undertaken (not essential).
+plans to undertake visits to occupational therapists in a variety of settings or evidence of this having been undertaken (desirable).